-During 2020, Karowe Mine's eighth full year of production, 381,706 carats were recovered from 2.7 million tonnes of ore processed.
+During 2021, Karowe Mine's ninth full year of production, 369,390 carats were recovered from 2.8 million tonnes of ore processed.

-A total of 25,088 carats with an average stone size of 32.21 carats per stone (779 Specials) have been recovered over the life of the Karowe Mine.
-Overall, Specials accounted for 6.7 weight percent of the total 2020 production from direct milling ore at the Karowe Mine.
+A total of 28,571 carats with an average stone size of 33.97 carats per stone (841 Specials) were recovered during 2021 from the Karowe Mine.
+Overall, Specials accounted for 7.8 weight percent of the total 2021 production from direct milling ore at the Karowe Mine, the highest annual volume of Specials recovered since Karowe commenced production in 2012.